-Thank you for considering Overlake Medical Center as you go about deciding the legacy you will leave for your community.
+Thank you for thinking of Overlake Medical Center as you consider the legacy you want to leave.
 Charitable giving can be an important part of your estate planning.
-A contribution to Overlake through your estate allows you to support exceptional medical care for your community—even beyond your lifetime.
+A gift through your will, living trust or other planned giving arrangement allows you to ensure the future of exceptional medical care for your family, friends, and community—even beyond your lifetime.

 Special Notice: The information on this website does not constitute legal, financial, tax, or estate planning advice and should not be relied upon as a substitute for such advice.
 Overlake encourages you to seek the counsel of your own professional advisors and values their involvement as you determine how you would like to proceed.

 We are honored to recognize those who make a planned gift commitment or establish an endowment with membership in the Benefactor Society.
 Members share a commitment to ensuring that future generations will have access to excellent and compassionate care.